 The charges taken by the fund manager can impact substantially on the fund returns, particularly in flatter markets.
-We use the total expense ratio as our preferred measurement of the charges and look for mainstream funds to have a TER of under 2%.
+We use the Ongoing Charge as our preferred measurement of the charges, and look for mainstream funds to have a Ongoing Charge of under 2%.

 Fund size is considered, as we want to ensure that the funds we are suggesting have sufficient ‘buying power’.
 For example, in the Corporate Bond market, some companies will only offer their Corporate Bonds to the key fund managers.